LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 * Any requirements of this nature should be detailed under a specific heading in the same, or another RPIP.
   * This heading should then be referenced in the VOP definition under 'Other Requirements'.

+### VOP Common Requirements
+This section lists requirements and common rules that apply to all usage of the VOP framework.

+* The result of any VOP instance SHALL NOT be considered valid until it is made publicly accessible via the communication mediums commonly used by the Rocket Pool DAOs.

-### VOP Usage in RPIPs
+### VOP Usage
+This section describes how to interact with the VOP framework in a given RPIP.

-#### Framework
+#### VOP Definitions
-* The VOP framework SHOULD be used for anything that fits the definition of a voted operational process.
-  * If an RPIP specifies a process that could reasonably fit within the VOP framework, without adhering to the VOP framework, it MUST include detailed rationale as to why adhering to the VOP framework is not preferable.
-* A VOP definition MUST be included in the RPIP in which the VOP is described.
+* A VOP definition contains the elements that make up a particular variety of VOP.
+  * For example, the VOP-GMC-ELECT definition describes how GMC elections take place.
-  * VOP definitions MUST include the elements defined in the VOP Definition Core Elements section of this specification.
+* A VOP definition MUST include the elements defined in the VOP Elements section of this specification.
-  * VOP definitions SHOULD follow the template defined in the VOP Definition Template section of this specification.
+* A VOP definition SHOULD follow the template defined in the VOP Definition Template section of this specification.

-#### VOP Overview
-* A VOP Overview MUST exist as a living, informational RPIP maintained by the RPIP Editors.
-* Whenever an RPIP is ratified, the RPIP Editors MUST update the VOP Overview RPIP to include an entry for any newly ratified VOPs.
-  * The VOP Overview entry SHOULD follow the template defined in the VOP Overview Entry Template section of this specification.

-#### VOP Record-keeping
-* A VOP record section MUST be included in the RPIP in which the VOP is defined.
+* If use of the VOP framework is deemed appropriate, a VOP definition MUST be included in the RPIP in which the process is described.

-  * The VOP record section SHOULD follow the template defined in the VOP Record Template section of this specification.
+#### VOP Instances
+* A VOP instance is an instanciation of a VOP definition.
+  * For example, VOP-GMC-ELECT-1 is a GMC election, with candidates, a vote, results, etc.
 * When a VOP instance is triggered, it SHALL be assigned the next free ID number by the responsible party.
   * ID numbers are unique per VOP definition, start at 1, and increment by 1.
   * VOP ID's MUST be appended to the VOP code with a hyphen.

+#### VOP Records
+* A VOP record contains the result of a concluded VOP instance.
+  * For example, the results of VOP-GMC-ELECT-1 formatted into the appropriate record section.
+* A VOP record section MUST be included in the RPIP in which a VOP is defined.
+  * The VOP record section SHOULD follow the template defined in the VOP Record Template section of this specification.
-* When a VOP instance concludes, successfully or otherwise, its outcome MUST be recorded in the appropriate VOP record section by the RPIP Editors.
+* When a VOP instance concludes, its outcome MUST be recorded in the appropriate VOP record section by the RPIP Editors.
   * A VOP Record MUST include the date the VOP concluded.
   * A VOP Record MUST include an appropriate URL link indicating the outcome of the VOP.
   * A VOP Record MUST include a brief, human-readable summary of the outcome.

-### VOP Transparency
+#### VOP Overview
-* The results of VOP instances SHALL NOT be considered valid until they are made publicly accessible via the communication mediums commonly used by the Rocket Pool DAOs.
+* The VOP Overview is a summary of defined VOPs within Rocket Pool.
+  * For example, a Living informational RPIP that lists the currently defined VOPs and the RPIPs they are attached to.
+* A VOP Overview MUST exist as a living, informational RPIP maintained by the RPIP Editors.
+* Whenever an RPIP is ratified, the RPIP Editors MUST update the VOP Overview RPIP to include an entry for any newly ratified VOPs.
+  * The VOP Overview entry SHOULD follow the template defined in the VOP Overview Entry Template section of this specification.

 ### VOP Definition Template
 ```